shtsb/keras-linear-regression/README.md

 # Linear Regression with keras
-This is a simple project for practice linear regression using kera .
+This is a simple project for practice linear regression using keras .

 # Source
 created by the author for the purpose of learning.